-You may be asking yourself how that is even possible if they are only a prospect and not an actual employee.
-Well, let’s say that you decided not to hire them because you found someone else with better qualifications.
+Even interviewing prospective employees can expose your business to employment risk.
+Let’s take this scenario as an example: your business interviews a candidate for the position of Senior Software Engineer.
+After interviewing the candidate in question, you decide to promote a current employee instead–it’s a better fit for your business.
 If that first individual was resentful enough, they could retaliate by claiming they were not hired as a result of discrimination on your part (age, race, gender, sexual orientation).
-Whether their claim is valid or not, the business owner will be need to retain an attorney and defend himself and his company in court.
-As a small or new business, you might not have the funds this type of legal battle would require and could face financial ruin before you even open your doors.
+Whether their claim is valid or not, as the business owner, you will need to retain an attorney and defend yourself and your company in court.
+As a small or new business, this kind of legal battle could cause serious financial setbacks to the growth of your business.

 Employment Practices Insurance to the Rescue

 The situation described above is just one example of many in which an Employment Practices Insurance policy would respond to protect your small business.
 Like all types of insurance, an EPLI policy contains a specific amount of coverage that can be allocated towards expenses like defense costs, which are usually the most substantial part of a claim.

 However, financial protection is not the only benefit an EPLI policy offers.
 Many insurance carriers offer free online support to help you train your employees, forms to help you with your policies and procedures, and free legal advice regarding employment law, such as the proper way to terminate an employee or how to correctly draft an employment agreement.

 Employment Best Practices

 In addition to putting the proper insurance coverage in place, there are additional steps you can take to help reduce your risk of both malicious and justified employee lawsuits.

 - Review all potential loss exposures with your insurance agent so that they can recommend the proper amount of insurance coverage from the best carrier for your company.